Ian-McConachie-CU/BPRL_Drone_DMDc/Firmware/README.md

 # Firmware

-This contains the build of Ardupilot that is underdvelopment this drone projecrt
+This contains the build of Ardupilot that is under dvelopment this drone projecrt